danjohnson3141/Jekyll-Test/Parameters.md

 * :bio

 * :body - Text, passed in through the post data.
-The plain text of the post.
+This is the plain text of the submission.

 * :body_markdown - Text, passed in through the post data.
 The formatted version of the post.

 * :description

-* :email
+* :email - Varchar, passed in through the post data.
+If the user is not logged in, the app will ask the user for this, if they're logged in it will automatically fill it in.

 * :event_id